Eschatologue/CM_wiki/docs/character-creation/origin/background.md

 #### Feat

 Choose one Origin feat for your character.
-This feat reflects your character’s upbringing, profession, or unique life experience and is chosen from the list of Starting feats.
+This feat reflects your character's upbringing, profession, or unique life experience and is chosen from the list of Starting feats.

 #### Skill Proficiencies

 Select two skills for your character to gain proficiency in.
-Choose skills that align with your character’s background and intended role.
+Choose skills that align with your character's background and intended role.

 #### Tool Proficiency

 Choose one tool proficiency.
-This can be a specific tool that fits your character’s background, or you may select from the Artisan’s Tools category (detailed in chapter 6).
+This can be a specific tool that fits your character's background, or you may select from the Artisan's Tools category (detailed in chapter 6).

 #### Equipment